graham-walker/youtube-dl-react-viewer/README.md

                                     the extension you can set it here
 ```

-If the web app was installed using Docker you will need to copy your existing downloads into the Docker Volume before they can be imported.
+If the web app was installed using Docker you will need to copy your existing downloads into the Docker volume before they can be imported.

 ```
 docker cp "C:\Your\Existing\Downloads" youtube-dl-react-viewer-app-1:/youtube-dl/TEMP